Humera

-Humera (ሑመራ; ሁመራ) is a town in the Kafta Humera woreda in the Tigray Region of Ethiopia.
-Located in the Western Zone the town has an elevation of 585 m above sea level.
+Humera (ሑመራ; ሁመራ) is a town in northwestern Ethiopia.
+It is located in the Kafta Humera district in the Tigray Region of Ethiopia as well as the Western Zone of Tigray, and has an elevation of 585 m above sea level.
 The Tekezé river borders the town to the north.
-Humera is a very important regional agricultural center based on intensive agriculture.
-It is the last Ethiopian town south of the border with Eritrea and Sudan, and is considered to be a strategically important gateway to Sudan.
+Humera is a vital regional agricultural center based on intensive agriculture, and is the last Ethiopian town south of the border with Eritrea and Sudan, and is considered to be a strategically important gateway to Sudan.

 History

 20th century

-Prior to the Ethiopian revolution, large agricultural businesses were established to grow soybean and other crops for export.
+Prior to the Ethiopian Revolution, large agricultural businesses were established to grow soybean and other crops for export.
 By 1971, there were 700,000 hectares being farmed.

 Humera is part of the Wolqayt-Tsegede area, which historically has been part of the former province of Semien also commonly known as Gondar.
 During the Ethiopian Civil War, Teranafit and its successor, the Ethiopian Democratic Union (EDU), drew much of their support from the commercial farmers of Humera and Wolqayit, and gained control of Humera in early 1977; Derg forces with tanks and armored cars retook Humera on 10 June, and the officers of the EDU fled to Sudan.
 The Derg used Humera as a base for military campaigns against the Tigrayan People's Liberation Front (TPLF) until their Third Revolutionary Army was crushed in the Battle of Shire on 19 February 1989; this forced the government to withdraw its garrison at Humera a few days later, and by the end of the month evacuate Tigray entirely.
 The TPLF then took control of the area, and created a supply line out of reach of the Derg.

 On 26 March 1989, Humera was bombed from the air by the Ethiopian Air Force.

 In the first few months after the beginning of the Eritrean-Ethiopian War, most of the population fled south to the villages of Ba'eker (11,000), May Kedra (5,000), and Bereket (4,000).
 These refugees later returned to Humera.